IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-userid.rst

 * #aimos_synopsys-guest

-You may need to send an email to Lorraine Herger (herger@us.ibm.com) to request for joining the slack channel.
+All IBM users who are not in the IBM Research Division, or users who are external to IBM,  will need to send a request to join email to Lorraine Herger (herger@us.bm.com).

 .. _how-to-login: